jstokes1994/python-project-quiz-app/README.md

 # RiddleMeThis

-This is a game that combines Python and Flask to produce a quiz game.
+This is an app that combines Python and Flask to produce a quiz game.
 The game asks 8 different riddles which a user can work through before reaching the end.

 The game includes a leaderboard in which it shows the high scores of users that